The first Olympic and Paralympic brothers – DW – 07/22/2024

 Retirement considered

-Today, Ole Braunschweig is one of the best backstroke swimmers in Germany: the 26-year-old holds the German record for the non-Olympic 50-metre distance and won bronze in the discipline at the 2022 European Championships in Rome.
+Today, the 26-year-old Ole holds the German record for the non-Olympic 50-meter distance and won bronze in the discipline at the 2022 European Championships in Rome.

 The 23-year-old Malte emulated his great role model early on and is now one of the swimming elite in disabled sports in Germany.
-In Berlin, he trains in a group with Para world champion Elena Semechin, and the student won bronze in the 100 metre butterfly and 100 metre freestyle at the 2023 World Championships in Manchester, as well as silver in the 100 metre butterfly at the 2024 European Championships in Madeira.
+In Berlin, he trains in a group with Para world champion Elena Semechin, and he has won bronze in the 100-meter butterfly and 100-meter freestyle at the 2023 World Championships in Manchester, as well as silver in the 100-meter butterfly at the 2024 European Championships in Madeira.

 That was a very difficult time for his brother, Malte recalls.
 Ole was jealous, but they never argued.
 Instead, the older brother took the younger brother's successes as an incentive.